garykac/woven/docs/rules.md

 ##### Draw Tapestry card

-Draw a new Tapestry card and add it to your Tapestry
+Draw a new Tapestry card and add it to your Tapestry.

+When adding Tapestry cards, they must be placed so that they overlap at least one space in the existing Tapestry.

+See <a href="tapestry-card-placement.md">additional info on Tapestry card placement</a>.

 ##### Create New Eye

 Create a new Eye by taking Mana from your Pool and placing it on the map at your Mage's location.

-If there is an Anchored Eye in this location, then it is un-Anchored.
+If there are any Anchored Eyes in this location, then they are un-Anchored (turning them into normal Eyes).

 ##### Move 2 spaces

-Move your Mage 2 spaces
+Move your Mage 2 MP

 ##### Pull Thread